-The Foundation takes reasonable steps to limit and protect Personal and Confidential Information to which its third party service providers are granted access, including through contractual means such as privacy and confidentiality obligations imposed under services and non-disclosure agreements.
+The Foundation takes reasonable steps to limit and protect Personal and Confidential Information to which its third party service providers and affiliates (including, without limitation, 1962835) are granted access, including through contractual means such as privacy and confidentiality obligations imposed under services and non-disclosure agreements.

 Privacy Practices Related to the Foundation Website

 While the Foundation strives to protect the personal information of visitors to our website, we cannot ensure or warrant the security of information transmitted over the Internet, including email which is vulnerable to interception and impersonation.

 This section of the Policy identifies privacy practices applicable to the Foundation’s website only.

 Visitor personal and confidential information is collected when visitors elect to provide the information to us.
 Visitor Personal and Confidential Information is used to respond to requests for information or services.